Open-Transactions/protocol-docs/content/doctypes/OTmessage.md

 ## getTransactionNum

 Requests a new list of transaction numbers.
-The list will be in the Nymbox if the request was successful.
+The list will be in the **nymbox** if the request was successful.
 Transaction numbers need to be requested from each Notary that a client transacts with.
-Additionally, each NYM on a client needs it's own transaction numbers.
-When the requested Transaction Numbers arrive in the corresponding NYMbox, the client performs a ProcessNYMBox to accept and sign the transaction numbers.
-Each transaction sent to a notary needs to include a transaction number provided by that same notary.
+Additionally, each **nym** on a client needs it's own transaction numbers.
+When the requested Transaction Numbers arrive in the corresponding **nymbox**, the client performs a ProcessNYMBox to accept and sign the transaction numbers.
+Each transaction sent to the Notary needs to include a transaction number provided by that same Notary.
 Some complex financial instruments may require multiple transaction numbers.

 * Attribute `nymboxHash`: Identifier.
 TODO.